domasvz1/DO-Shop-ASP.NET-MVC/README.md

 -----------------------------------------------------------------------------------------------------------------------------------

-# Release 0.4 is being created
+# Release 0.5 isbeing created

-Plans for release 0.4:

 - Payment and orders new UI from Admin and Client side;

 - Add order delivery time after payment; (would require a new page)
 - Important thing is to make deleting items from database and importing process work flawlessly;
 - Webpage for webshop processes
 - Fix as mcuh exceptions (try catches as possible);
 - Add Sprint diagram, try to work in sprint;
 - Display products categories in Main Products window;